 - Almond Flaxseed Bread.
 BREAD!!!
 Yes, I said it--bread!
 But wait, didn't we give up bread for all this?
 Yes.
 Reset you expectations to zero right now--assume that bread is forever off limits.
 Because if you compare this bread to regular bread, of course, regular bread will win.
 But if you think you're never going to have bread, and you try this one...you'll be amazed!
 You make it in the microwave in under five minutes.
 It's fresh baked bread at just two carbs for over 300 calories of protein and fat.
 It's amazing.
 Even my kids loved it.

 - Butter Bone Broth.
 The bone broth provides much needed collagen.
 The butter gives a long fat burn.
 Throw in some bacon bits for even more flavor.
 Salt to an extreme.
 Almost a meal in itself.

 - Candied Pecans.
 Pecans are the best nut on keto due to their high fat and low carb contents.
 Then you coat them in natural sweetener.
 Even my fussy five-year-old loved them.

 - Chocolate Brittle.
 Coconut oil makes the perfect transport for cocoa.
 You'll want to eat this like a kid with Halloween candy.
 But you can't because the satiation signal will hit your brain so hard.

 - Herbal Tea.
 Ok, not really a recipe.
 But it's great to keep lots of these around.
 Be sure to use ones with no carbs.
 Try not to sweeten too much.
 Even natural sweeteners can cause an small insulin reponse.
 Enjoy the flavors as nature intended.

 - Herbal Iced Tea.
 Many herbal teas actually make good iced teas.
 This is particularly true for the fruity ones.
 Iced tends to need more sweetener.
-So I tend to sweeten them much more than hot herbal tea, but only consumer them shortly after meals when insulin is high anyway.
+So I tend to sweeten them much more than hot herbal tea, but only consume them shortly after meals when insulin is high anyway.

 - Ogre's Delight.
 Ogre's are green and and mean, just like this tasty treat that is green from the avacado and mean from the combination of jalepenos, horseradish, and onion powder.
 But under it all is lots of smooth cream cheese--because "ogres have layers".